-In particular, you should not sign a document unless you have read it, understood it, agree with it, and want to be legally bound by it.
-If you are not sure, get legal advice before you sign.
-Once a contract is signed it is normally a legally binding agreement.
+A person should not sign a contract unless they have read it, understood it, agree with it, and want to be legally bound by it.
+If they are not sure, they should get legal advice before signing the contact.
+Once a contract is signed it is usually a legally binding agreement.

 What is a contract?

 For an arrangement to be a contract it must have three identifiable features:

 An agreement between the parties